-The two largest modes/types of service are motor bus mode and purchased transportation demand response mode.
-We traced and agreed functions for the two largest modes/type of services and the remaining modes/types of services from Form F-30, Operating Expenses, to the crosswalk.
+Metro Mobility has only one mode/type of service, demand response.
+We traced and agreed all functions from Form F-30, Operating Expenses, to the accounting system using the crosswalk.

 2. For the two largest modes/type of services, trace and agree object classes (natural expenses) from Form F-30 to the crosswalk or other written documentation of object class categories.